-Compared to other home food preservation methods, freeze drying is fairly complicated.
+Compared to other home food preservation methods, freeze-drying is relatively complicated.

-Obviously this is not an option for most, however, some prepper groups or homesteaders go in together on the costs which could make it a viable option.
+This is not an option for most.
+However, some prepper groups or homesteaders go in together on the costs, which could make it a viable option.

-Because freeze drying preserves nutrients and taste, and is suitable for long-term food storage, it is a worthwhile investment to those serious about food preservation.
+Because freeze-drying preserves nutrients and taste and is suitable for long-term food storage, it is a worthwhile investment for those serious about food preservation.

 Key Takeaways – Freeze Drying